mwvgroup/Surface-Brightness/csv/README_csv.md

-# Calculating UV Surface Brightness of 1kpc Radius Region around Supernova
+# Calculating UV Surface Brightness of 1kpc Radius Region Using an Input .csv File

 ####Code Summary: